oscal-compass/compliance-trestle/docs/trestle-spec.md

 This command allows users to further decompose a trestle model into additional subcomponents.

+The following options are currently supported:

+- `-f or --file`: this option specifies the file path of the json/yaml file containing the elements that will be split.
+- `-e or --elements`: specifies the model subcomponent element(s) (JSON/YAML property path) that is/are going to be split.
+Multiple elements can be specified at once using a comma-separated value.
+If the element is of JSON/YAML type array list and you want trestle to create a separate subcomponent file per array item, the element needs to be suffixed with `.*`.
+If the suffix is not specified, split will place all array items in only one separate subcomponent file.
+If the element is a collection of JSON Schema additionalProperties and you want trestle to create a separate subcomponent file per additionalProperties item, the element also needs to be suffixed with `.*`.
+Similarly, not adding the suffix will place all additionalProperties items in only one separate subcomponent file.

+In the near future, `trestle split` should be smart enough to figure out which json/yaml files contain the elemenets you want to split.
+In that case, the `-f` option would be deprecated and only the `-e` option will be required.
+In order to determine which elements the user can split at the level the command is being executed, the following command can be used:
+`trestle split -l` which would be the same as `trestle split --list-available-elements`

+#### Example

 To illustrate how this command could be used consider a catalog model named `mycatalog` that was created via `trestle create catalog -o mycatalog` or imported via `trestle import -f mycatalog.json`.

 ~~~